 Rotating Biological Contactors Information

 A rotating biological contactor can be used where wastewater is amenable to biological treatment.
 Rotating biological contactors can be used in many ways to accomplish varied degrees of carbonaceous or nitrogenous oxygen demand reductions.
 Rotating biological contactors are fixed-film reactors similar to biofilters in that organisms are attached to support media.
 The support media are the slowly rotating discs that are partially submerged in flowing wastewater in the reactor.
-A rotating discs contactor is an agitated column extractor that can carry out liquid-to-liquid extraction processes.
+A rotating disc's contactor is an agitated column extractor that can carry out liquid-to-liquid extraction processes.
 The rotating disc contactor (RDC) is a vertical column, consisting of a series of compartments formed by stator rings.
-In the middle of each compartment a central shaft drives a rotor ring.
+In the middle of each compartment, a central shaft drives a rotor ring.

 The proper selection of a wastewater treatment product involves the identification of a rotating biological disc supplier that has both theoretical and practical knowledge of designing wastewater treatment systems.
 Secondary treatment is a biological treatment process to remove dissolved organic matter from wastewater.
-One of the approaches used to accomplish secondary treatment is the use of fixed film system.
-Fixed film systems grow microorganisms on substrates such as rocks, sand or plastic.
-Trickling filters, rotating biological contactors, and sand filters are examples of fixed film systems include:
+One of the approaches used to accomplish secondary treatment is the use of fixed film systems.
+Fixed film systems grow microorganisms on substrates such as rocks, sand, or plastic.
+Examples of fixed film systems include:

-The operation of rotating biological contactors are based on contactor rotating discs placed on a shaft that allows the discs to be partly submerged in effluent and support the biofilm responsible for the degradation of the organic compounds in the effluent.
+The operation of rotating biological contactors is based on contactor rotating discs placed on a shaft that allows the discs to be partly submerged in effluent and support the biofilm responsible for the degradation of the organic compounds in the effluent.
 The efficiency of rotating biological contactors depends heavily on parameters such as hydraulic retention time, rotating biological disc speed, disc submergence, and the composition of the discs.